13 Top-Rated Things to Do in West Yellowstone, MT

 To add a little context to any visit, the Museum of the Yellowstone details the cultural history of the national park and surrounding region.
-The different transportation methods used over the years to travel through the park are also on display.
+Also on display are the different transportation methods used over the years to travel through the park.

 Other exhibits include information on the 1959 Hebgen Lake Earthquake and 1988 fires in Yellowstone.
 The museum also offers guided walking tours of the adjacent Union Pacific Railroad Historic District.
 All these insights and more at the museum add a deeper appreciation to the already inspiring landscape.